rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Offboarding/Workflow and Responsibilities.md

 Decommission BRAV
 Decommision or transfer Datto BCDR
 Disable Datto / ConnectWise Integration
 Remove client from Backupify (365 backup)
-Provide password information only if asked to provide it Remove agent from server and PCs
+Provide password information only if asked to provide it - Project Team Remove agent from server and PCs - Project Team
-Remove End Users from Continuum Portal
-Remove Client from Continuum
+Remove End Users from Continuum Portal - Project Team Remove Client from Continuum - Project Team
-Remove client from OpenDNS
+Remove client from OpenDNS - Project Team
-Remove client from BrightGauge
+Remove client from BrightGauge - Jamie
-Update all BrightGauge gauges based on company
-Remove Users from ConnectWise Streamline IT
-Lockdown IT Glue
+Update all BrightGauge gauges based on company - Jamie Remove Users from ConnectWise Streamline IT - Sean Lockdown IT Glue - Sean
 Remove from myITprocess Review
-Remove end user access to GMS (if applicable)
-Disable Godaddy Auto Renewals
+Remove end user access to GMS (if applicable) - Project Team Disable Godaddy Auto Renewals -
-Remove RCG OU / Users from AD
+Remove RCG OU / Users from AD - Project Team
-Remove domain from email filtering service / Reduce the number of needed licenses in the filtering Mark client Inactive in ConnectWise
+Remove domain from email filtering service / Reduce the number of needed licenses in the filtering Mark client Inactive in ConnectWise - Sean
-Mark client Inactive in ITGlue
+Mark client Inactive in ITGlue - Sean
 Check with accounting to see if there are rentals we need to get back